dcdunkan/star-goal/README.md

 ## Star Goal

-Telegram service to keep track of how many stars you need to hit your goal.
+A small service to keep track of how many stars you need to hit your goal.

 Inspired by https://ghb.deno.dev.